Regression-Based Bayesian Estimation and Structure Learning for Nonparanormal Graphical Models: Introduction

 Utilizing a Cholesky decomposition is an alternative way to incorporate the positive definiteness constraint on precision matrices, but is very dependent on the ordering of the variables \citep{pourahmadi_covariance_2011}.
 We consider a prior based on Cholesky decomposition of the precision matrix that reduces this dependence.
 We derive a sparsity constraint that ensures a weak order invariance in that it maintains the same order of sparsity in the rows of the precision matrix by increasing the order of sparsity down the rows of the lower triangular matrix.
 We construct a pseudo-likelihood through regression of each variable on the preceding ones.
-The approach nicely scales with dimension because it splits the very high dimensional original problem to several lower dimensional ones and is parallelizable.
+The approach splits the very high dimensional original problem to several lower dimensional ones.
 The method in \cite{wong_adaptive_2013} is also based on Cholesky decomposition, but it uses a noninformative Jeffreys' prior and the ordering issue of the Cholesky decomposition is not addressed.